-Part 3b: Assistant Director Housing and Built Environment
+Part 3b: Head of Housing and Planning Services

-- 37. The Assistant Director Housing and Built Environment is responsible for professional work and advice for the Council, the Cabinet, the Directors and Officers on the provision of the Council's housing services and housing policies and strategies.
-The Assistant Director Housing and Built Environment is the Council's Proper Officer and Authorised Officer for the purposes of Part XVIII Housing Act 1985. - 38.
-The Assistant Director Housing and Built Environment is responsible for operating the Council's homelessness and housing allocation functions and the enforcement of housing and landlord and tenant legislation relating to dwellings. - 39.
-The Assistant Director Housing and Built Environment or officers (which may include contractors and officers of another authority acting on behalf of the Council) duly authorised in writing by him/her is authorised to discharge the Council's functions under the following legislation and any other legislation conferring powers and/or duties exercisable by the Council which bear upon his/her function and responsibilities including but not limited to:
+- 37. The Head of Housing and Planning Services is responsible for professional work and advice for the Council, the Cabinet, the Directors and Officers on the provision of the Council's housing services and housing policies and strategies.
+The Head of Housing and Planning Services is the Council's Proper Officer and Authorised Officer for the purposes of Part XVIII Housing Act 1985. - 38.
+The Head of Housing and Planning Services is responsible for operating the Council's homelessness and housing allocation functions and the enforcement of housing and landlord and tenant legislation relating to dwellings. - 39.
+The Head of Housing and Planning Services or officers (which may include contractors and officers of another authority acting on behalf of the Council) duly authorised in writing by him/her is authorised to discharge the Council's functions under the following legislation and any other legislation conferring powers and/or duties exercisable by the Council which bear upon his/her function and responsibilities including but not limited to: